 *Excluding VAT.
 Offers apply to the first card reader purchased.

 In addition, Square offers Instant Transfers, a voluntary setting that clears transactions in your bank account within 20 minutes at an additional cost of 1% per transaction.
-To compete, SumUp Business Account (with prepaid Mastercard) gives you access to transactions within 24 hours, even on weekends – and for free.
+To compete, SumUp Business Account (with a prepaid Mastercard) gives you free access to transactions within 24 hours, even on weekends.

 The inventory libraries in each app look neat with images and product information so you can sell different sizes and types of each item.
 Square’s app, called Point of Sale, beats Zettle and SumUp with additional features like split bills, custom employee permissions (costing extra) and much more.

-Square users can subscribe to Square for Retail, Square for Restaurants or Square Appointments for advanced till features, or a few excellent till systems like Vend and TouchBistro.
+Square users can subscribe to Square for Retail, Square for Restaurants or Square Appointments for advanced till features.
+Several other excellent till systems, like Vend and TouchBistro, can be integrated too.

 SumUp merchants can upgrade to SumUp Point of Sale, a user-friendly POS system where you can add modules of specialised features to suit any type of business.